pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 This is still in the works but [@confused-techie] has been making some updates to be added in the near future that bumps the version of `less-cache` that we are using.

 `less-cache` is a module that handles turning all Pulsar's (and our community's) packages written in [less](https://lesscss.org/) into valid CSS, as well as ensuring each one is able to import the values from Pulsar that it cares about.
 For the past three years `less-cache` has been using `less@3.12.2` which, while fine, has been missing out on some of the big new changes in less after version 4 was released.
 So [this PR](https://github.com/pulsar-edit/pulsar/pull/611) bumps it to `less-cache@2.0.0` in order to bump the version of `less` to 4.1.3.
-This change gives us some exciting new features, but it also introduces breaking changes to existing `less` stylesheets:
+This change gives us some exciting new features, but it also introduces a breaking change to existing `less` stylesheets:

-- Parentheses required for mixin calls (`.some-mixin()` instead of `.some-mixin`)
 - Parens-division now required around math expressions that use division

-See [less.js v4.0.0 change log](https://github.com/less/less.js/releases/tag/v4.0.0) for more info.
+See [less.js v4.0.0 -> v4.1.3 change logs](https://github.com/less/less.js/releases/tag/v4.0.0) for more info.

 The latter item has more impact: because `/` is used in newer CSS features like grids, parentheses are needed when doing division to remove ambiguity about the function of `/` on a particular line.
 Lots of usages in Pulsar core needed to be updated as a result of this, so it's quite possible that third-party packages are affected as well.